seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Your ire is more than mortal; so your help be;
 And as the gods regard ye, fight with justice.
 I'll leave you to your prayers, and betwixt ye
-I part my wishes.
+I part my wishes. /

 **Pirithous**
 / Honor crown the worthiest!

-Exeunt Theseus and his Train.
+*Exeunt Theseus and his Train.*

 **Palamon**
 The glass is running now that cannot finish